 - The design is also simplified within a traditional CMS platform, with built-in themes and standard templates.

 - Includes a frontend that can be edited and customized as and when needed.

 A summary of what the traditional model is made up of:

-Decoupled CMS is made up of headless commerce, making headless a subset of decoupled commerce.
+Decoupled CMS (Content Management System) contains headless commerce, making headless a subset of decoupled commerce.
 A decoupled CMS is “headless” and then some, meaning it gives you all the benefits of Headless CMS.

-In a Decoupled scenario, the back-end is used for content creation and storage, and the front end for consuming data and presenting it to the user through some interface.
-In a decoupled CMS, the two systems are housed separately.
+In a Decoupled scenario, the back-end gets used for content creation and storage.
+The frontend gets used for consuming data and presenting it to the user through some interface.
+In a decoupled CMS, the two systems stay housed away from each other.

 - In a decoupled environment you can use WYSIWYG editing, get content previews and other content publishing tools, something that you are robbed of in headless CMS.